This post may contain affiliate links; see site footer for more details.

 I recently surprised my mama (fun fact: she’s also my photographer and “momager”) with a weekend trip to Chicago.
 She had just finished her second Master’s after spending the past NINE years in school (while also having a full time job, being a full time mom, and oh yeah…she works out every day. #Boss), and it was high time to celebrate her success.
 So, we packed out bags and jetted off to the Windy City for a weekend!
 This was my third time in the city, and my mom’s first, so we hit a bunch of typical touristy spots while leaving room for spontaneity along the way.

-We had a BLAST and jammed so much in while still feeling refreshed and relaxes, so I’m rounding up what I’d consider to be the best option to add to the agenda if you’ve got a weekend in Chicago coming up!
+We had a BLAST and jammed so much in while still feeling refreshed and relaxed.
+If you’re planning a trip to Chi-Town or if you’re just curious to see what to do in Chicago, I’m rounding up what I’d consider to be the best option to add to the agenda if you’ve got a weekend in Chicago coming up!

 Chicago River Boat Tour.
 We did the most popular option – the Chicago First Lady Architectural boat tour.
 Hands down the BEST way to see the city and get the city’s story right off the bat.
 I think Chicago’s skyline is one of the prettiest around – everything just glistens! – and knowing the history behind historic buildings and fun facts of each neighborhood is a fabulous way to get acquainted and get familiarized ASAP.
 TIP: If you’re going in fall/winter, wear a coat!
 It’s a weeeee bit chilly on the water.
 My blanket scarf kept me quasi-warm, but holy moly, Chicago is cold.